Jerome Witkin: Artwork

-While his paintings reference the work of the old masters, social realism, and Abstract expressionism, Witkin, in a self-deprecating manner, refers to himself as a "cornball humanist".
+While his paintings reference the work of the old masters, social realism, and abstract expressionism, Witkin, in a self-deprecating manner, refers to himself as a "cornball humanist".
 In a fuller explanation of his motivation, Witkin has emphasized, "If this society continues to the next two thousand years, people will be looking at the twentieth century and saying, 'What did artists do about the strange goings-on?'"

 Witkin's work is included in the permanent collections of the Metropolitan Museum of Art, the Uffizi, the Cleveland Museum of Art, and the Hirshhorn Museum.

+Personal life

 Witkin is the father of photographer Christian Witkin.